verbose/verb-generate-readme/templates/includes/generate/generator-install.md

-**Install Generate**
+**Installing the CLI**

-If you haven't already installed [Generate][] globally, you can do that now with the following command:
+To run the `{%= strip(platform.name + '-', name) %}` generator from the command line, you'll need to install [generate][] globally first.
+You can do that now with the following command:

 ```sh
 $ npm install --global generate
 ```

+This adds the `gen` command to your system path, allowing it to be run from any directory.

 **Install {%= name %}**

-Then install this module:
+You may now install this module with the following command:

 ```sh
 $ npm install --global {%= name %}